Factorial Calculator

 Factorials are fundamental in mathematics, particularly in combinatorics, probability, and calculus.
 They are used to calculate permutations, combinations, and appear in Taylor series expansions and the Gamma function.

-How to Calculate a Factorial
+How to Calculate - Advanced Math #3 - Factorial Calculations

 Formula